 Trudeau to watch Canadian 9/11-inspired musical 'Come From Away' on Broadway

 Prime Minister Justin Trudeau will be heading to Broadway tonight for a performance of Canadian 9/11-inspired musical "Come From Away."
-Trudeau previously announced on Twitter that he planned to attend the show with his wife, Sophie Gregoire Trudeau, and that he was "looking forward to showing New Yorkers Canada at its best."
+Irene Sankoff and David Heinas, the writers of the musical "Come From Away", pose for a photo at the Royal Alexandra Theatre, in Toronto in a November 11, 2016, file photo.

 Add your comments below